itsmeradiant/Csharp-alternatives/README.md

 - [Bulk-Crap-Uninstaller](https://github.com/Klocman/Bulk-Crap-Uninstaller) - Remove large amounts of unwanted applications quickly.
 - [ContextMenuManager](https://github.com/BluePointLilac/ContextMenuManager) - 🖱️ 纯粹的Windows右键菜单管理程序
 - [efcore](https://github.com/dotnet/efcore) - EF Core is a modern object-database mapper for .NET.
 It supports LINQ queries, change tracking, updates, and schema migrations.
-- [AssetStudio](https://github.com/Perfare/AssetStudio) - AssetStudio is a tool for exploring, extracting and exporting assets and assetbundles.
-- [Polly](https://github.com/App-vNext/Polly) - Polly is a .NET resilience and transient-fault-handling library that allows developers to express policies such as Retry, Circuit Breaker, Timeout, Bulkhead Isolation, and Fallback in a fluent and thread-safe manner.
-From version 6.0.1, Polly targets .NET Standard 1.1 and 2.0+.
 - [abp](https://github.com/abpframework/abp) - Open-source web application framework for ASP.NET Core!
 Offers an opinionated architecture to build enterprise software solutions with best practices on top of the .NET.
 Provides the fundamental infrastructure, cross-cutting-concern implementations, startup templates, application modules, UI themes, tooling and documentation.
 - [Jackett](https://github.com/Jackett/Jackett) - API Support for your favorite torrent trackers
 - [AspNetCore.Docs](https://github.com/dotnet/AspNetCore.Docs) - Documentation for ASP.NET Core